Japan Summer Trip. Day 5: Takamatsu

 I'm strong!

-Green tea ice-creams are everywhere.. vanilla this time!
+Green tea ice creams are everywhere... vanilla this time!

-Very nostalgic..
+Very nostalgic...

 With the 24-no-hotami actors

-PATI doing part time job
+PATI doing a part-time job

 My Japanese twins